yuriysydor1991/ImagesAnnotator/README.md

 On the bottom of the window there is a status panel that currently indicates only opened JSON db file.

 After annotating the images of interest, use the export submenu of the `Annotations` menu to export data to widely used annotation formats.

-**WARNING!
-Currently there is no indication for introduced JSON annotations DB project changes.
-So annotations project will be closed without any warnings with a subsequent data lose!
-Manually save the project and then close it**

 # Requirements